 - You can decorate the top and waist with numerous decorations and can even give the dress a necklace by using the a fore mentioned royal icing.

 - The dress cake has now been completed.

 If this dress cake is for a specific occasion (IE your friends wedding), then yo can alter the dress to look like the real one she will be wearing.
 Remember to get creative and add as much details as you like.

 If anyone requires any further instructions or guidance then please contact us by email.
 Your details will be forwarded to the bakery that provided this helpful tutorial and they will respond on our behalf.
 If you would prefer to contact them directly you may do so.
-Simply go online and search for birthday cakes Edinburgh and find the Cake in a Box link.
+Simply go online and search and find the link.
 The cake team there are very helpful and friendly and have expressed a desire to help anyone who is struggling.
 Please provide any feedback about improvements for this article of the site in general.